BricoloDuDimanche/Basalt/README.md

 **NOTE**: The plugin is **very unstable** atm and should **not** be used in a production app.

 ## Supported platforms
- - Spotify
+ - Spotify (Track, Playlist and Album)
- - Deezer
+ - Deezer (Track, Playlist and Album)
- - PornHub
+ - PornHub (Track)

 ## How it work
-Just fetch /loadtracks with a link from a custom source provider.
-It works for tracks, playlist and albums.
+Just fetch /loadtracks with a link from a custom source provider.<br>
+*Note* PornHub integration can take a phsearch:<blabla> to search videos

 Example:
 ```